ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 Now we only need to add those to our current values for $$W^{(l)}$$ and $$b^{(l)}$$ and check if we should stop or continue with another batch.

-If you are more comfortable with code you can look up my implementation of this in Julia [here][2].
+If you are more comfortable with source code you can look up my implementation of this in Julia [here][2].

 Some useful resources: